cisagov/LME/docs/markdown/maintenance/index-management.md

 1. Login to Kibana and go to Menu -> Dev Tools

-2. Create an ILM policy by copying and pasting the following code and then pressing the 'play' button:
+2. Create an ILM policy by copying and pasting the following code and then pressing the run button that looks like a 'play' symbol:

 ```bash
 PUT _ilm/policy/wazuh_alerts_cleanup_policy